• About

 lower wire count interconnection between processor and display

-safer trigger inputs by terminating to ground
+safer trigger inputs by utilizing hall effect sensors

 Documents